New Year 7 Transition Arrangements, 2020

 Please watch this video which provides some key information for year 6 students about Rushey Mead.
 It is an introduction to some important aspects of the school so that there is an understanding of what it means to be a Rushey student and our expectations.

 Our Transition Programme ensures new students feel happy, settled and secure from their very first day at secondary school.
 It is extremely important we get to know every student who starts at Rushey Mead Academy as quickly as possible.
 Prior to their first day, we invest time and resources in understanding each child’s personality and abilities, as well as what they like to study, where they excel and where they need additional support.
 This enables us to personalise their learning.

 To help us gather all the relevant information, once we have reached the National Offer Day, you will receive an email with a link to our admission form.
 Please complete this as soon as possible and certainly before our spring visits begin.

-We have a number of phases to help ensure the best possible transition process:
+We have a number of phases to help ensure the best possible transition process during the current climate:

 - Early in the new autumn term we have a ‘Meet the Form Tutor’ evening for parents to find out how their child is settling in, ask questions and be able to put a name to key faces.

 Further details can be found in the letter saved here.

 Frequently asked questions for Year 7 transition can be found here.